The geometry and DSZ quantization of four-dimensional supergravity: Abstract

 \section{Abstract}

-We develop the Dirac-Schwinger-Zwanziger (DSZ) quantization of four-dimensional bosonic ungauged supergravity on an oriented four-manifold $M$ of arbitrary topology and use it to obtain its manifestly duality-covariant gauge-theoretic geometric formulation.
+We implement the Dirac-Schwinger-Zwanziger integrality condition on four-dimensional classical ungauged supergravity and use it to obtain its duality-covariant, gauge-theoretic, differential-geometric model on an oriented four-manifold $M$ of arbitrary topology.
 Classical bosonic supergravity is completely determined by a submersion $\pi$ over $M$ equipped with a complete Ehresmann connection, a vertical euclidean metric and a vertically-polarized flat symplectic vector bundle $\Xi$.
-We implement the Dirac-Schwinger-Zwanziger quantization condition in the aforementioned classical supergravity through the choice of an element in the degree-two sheaf cohomology group with coefficients in a locally constant sheaf $\cL\subset \Xi$ valued in the groupoid of integral symplectic spaces.
-We show that this data determines a Siegel principal bundle $P_{\frt}$ of fixed type $\frt\in \mathbb{Z}$ whose connections provide the global geometric description of the electromagnetic guage potentials of the theory.
-The Maxwell gauge equations of the theory reduce to the polarized self-duality condition determined by $\Xi$ on the connections of $P_{\frt}$.
-We investigate the continuous and discrete U-duality groups of the theory, characterizing them through short exact sequences and realizing the latter through the gauge group of $P_{\frt}$ acting on its adjoint bundle.
+Building on these structures, we implement the Dirac-Schwinger-Zwanziger integrality condition through the choice of an element in the degree-two sheaf cohomology group with coefficients in a locally constant sheaf $\cL\subset \Xi$ valued in the groupoid of integral symplectic spaces.
+We show that this data determines a Siegel principal bundle $P_{\frt}$ of fixed type $\frt\in \mathbb{Z}^{n_v}$ whose connections provide the global geometric description of the local electromagnetic gauge potentials of the theory.
+Furthermore, we prove that the Maxwell gauge equations of the theory reduce to the polarized self-duality condition determined by $\Xi$ on the connections of $P_{\frt}$.
+In addition, we investigate the continuous and discrete U-duality groups of the theory, characterizing them through short exact sequences and realizing the latter through the gauge group of $P_{\frt}$ acting on its adjoint bundle.
 This elucidates the geometric origin of U-duality, which we explore in several examples, illustrating its dependence on the topology of the fiber bundles $\pi$ and $P_{\frt}$ as well as on the isomorphism type of $\cL$.